-First, make sure you have a plan in place – otherwise this option could lead to disaster.
+First, make sure you have a plan in place – otherwise, this option could lead to disaster.

 Second though, with a proper plan in place, sometimes it makes sense to take a job that is less than ideal.
 Perhaps the hours aren’t great.
 Maybe the pay isn’t great.
 It could be that the work really isn’t something you love.

-But if it is in the field where you hope to move with your career change, then it just might be worth taking a change on the position.
+But if it is in the field where you hope to move with your career change, then it just might be worth taking a chance on the position.
 Again, make sure you have a plan.
 Be sure part of that plan is to move on to the type of position you REALLY want to do long-term.

 4. Have good support

 There is no way I could have made the change I did without my wonderful wife’s support.